Kumaraswamy goes the extra mile to save his government

 Claiming that he has not made any demand for ministerial post to the chief minister during the meeting, he said, "I have not spoken to the CM about it, I have come for a discussion about constituency, but I have asked my party about it."

-Meanwhile, Congress's "troubleshooter" minister D K Shivakumar, who returned from a foreign trip last night, swung into action to save the coalition government and took independent MLA Nagesh, who was reportedly in touch with the BJP, to the chief minister.
+Meanwhile, Congress' "troubleshooter" minister D K Shivakumar, who returned from a foreign trip last night, swung into action to save the coalition government and took independent MLA Nagesh, who was reportedly in touch with the BJP, to the chief minister.

 Nagesh, after meeting the chief minister, made it clear that he was looking for only a ministerial post and not any board or corporation chairman post.